 The Conference House Park Visitor Center and Lenape Gallery (298 Saterlee Street) is located at the Park entrance at corner of Hylan Blvd contains additional information for Park and House visitors.
 To view an online park map please visit: https://nycgovparks.org/parks/conference-house-park/map

 The only Ward family home remaining on Ward’s Point today was built circa 1830.
 This house belonged to Caleb Ward’s granddaughter, Hannah, the wife of boatman Samuel Wood.
 In 1850, Wood sold the waterfront portion of his property to William H. Rutan, and later sold the house to Theodore Leven, a Swedish immigrant.
 The Leven family occupied the house for nearly sixty years.
-The house is temporarily closed for renovation; visitors are welcome to explore the grounds.

-The Biddle House
+H. H. Biddle House

 Captain Henry Hogg Biddle, who owned the ferryboat between Tottenville and Perth Amboy, as well as the area known as Biddle’s Grove (a summer resort for temperance groups), constructed this house circa 1845.
 It is a rare surviving example of the Greek Revival architectural style, with identical sweeping, sloped rooflines on both facades.

-The Rutan-Beckett House
+The Rutan-Becket House

 The Rutan-Beckett House, built about 1850, was the home of ship builder and New York State Assemblyman William Henry Rutan.
 It remained in his family until 1910.
 After a period of abandonment, the Beckett family purchased the house and remodeled and modernized it in the 1950s, which is how the house remains today.
 The Rutan-Beckett House is furnished today as a wonderful example of the popular American décor style of the 1950s.
-The house is temporarily closed for renovation; visitors are welcome to explore the grounds